 SIT Helix – Connecting with SIT-DNA and Culture

-Helix is an evolution of the conventional SIT First Year Experience camp into an induction programme.
-It is a platform for freshmen to connect with the SIT community, DNA and culture, meet fellow freshmen from other degree programmes, and learn more about interdisciplinary learning, while retaining the fun elements of an orientation camp.
+Helix is an evolution of the conventional orientation camp to an induction programme.
+It is a platform for freshmen to connect with the SIT community; learn about our DNA and culture; meet fellow freshmen from other degree programmes; and get to know more about the services provided for students, while retaining the fun elements of an orientation camp.

 Close to 1,000 freshmen and 73 student organisers and facilitators participated in this two-day virtual event over three sessions.
 Prof John Thong, Deputy President (Academic) and Provost-designate, gave a warm welcome to the freshmen, while A/Prof Foo Yong Lim, Assistant Provost (Applied Learning), shared about interdisciplinary learning and the university’s framework for transferable skills learning.

-The freshmen shared about what interdisciplinary learning means to them.
+The freshmen shared what interdisciplinary learning means to them.

-Ravichandran Pradeep Kumar, President of the SIT Helix 2021 Exco, said, “It has been an amazing journey, and it could not have been possible without the committee members and guidance from Student Life.
+Ravichandran Pradeep Kumar, President of the SIT Helix 2021 Exco, said, “It has been an amazing journey and it would not have been possible without the committee members and guidance from Student Life.
 The biggest challenge we had to face was having to adapt our plans to the pandemic restrictions and building the first ever virtual induction from scratch.
-However, as a team, we were able to overcome the challenges and pulled out the first virtual Helix successfully.”
+However, as a team, we were able to overcome the challenges and create the first virtual Helix successfully.”

 Day Zero – Interacting with the SIT Community

-A traditional element of the SIT First Year Experience, Day Zero is the perfect platform for freshmen to interact with academic staff, seniors and course mates prior to the start of the programme.
+A traditional element of the SIT orientation, Day Zero is the perfect platform for freshmen to interact with academic staff, seniors, and course mates prior to the start of the programme.

-Conducted over five days (from 30 August to 3 September 2021) across six campuses, the freshmen took the opportunity to understand the expectations for their degree programmes, and gained useful studying and time management tips from their seniors.
-Day Zero was attended by 2,667 freshmen, 617 student organisers and facilitators, as well as 16 academic staff.
+Over five days from 30 August to 3 September 2021 and across six campuses, SIT freshmen took the opportunity to understand the expectations for their degree programmes, and gained useful studying and time management tips from their seniors.
+Day Zero was attended by 2,667 freshmen, 617 student organisers and facilitators, as well as 156 academic staff.

 The highlight of the event was the sharing by industry partners from Keppel Offshore & Marine Ltd, Ministry of Trade and Industry, Sembcorp Marine Ltd, Singapore Society of Radiographers, and the National University of Singapore.